 Set Up Payment Processing

-This next checklist item will help you prepare for the many ways that you’ll be collecting the campaign contributions that’ll go into your campaign’s account.
+This next campaign launch checklist item will help you prepare for the many ways that you’ll be collecting the campaign contributions that’ll go into your campaign’s account.

 Services like PayPal are also great ways to supplement the ways you accept donations.
 These services are helpful because they have built-in political campaign tools.
 Plus, your campaign benefits from using these services—for example, on your website, PayPal is useful because it’s widely used and increases accessibility.